 4. Follow a regular programme

-We now have several programmes on EkhartYoga which are designed to help you develop a regular habit of yoga by giving you a different class each morning including our 10 Days of Vinyasa Flow programme
+We now have several programs on EkhartYoga which are designed to help you develop a regular habit of yoga by giving you a different class each morning including our 10 Days of Vinyasa Flow program

-This programme is a set of ten 30-minute Vinyasa Flow classes from different teachers so that you can get to try out a mix of approaches to Vinyasa yoga.
-You can find some more suggestions for programmes at the bottom of this page.
+This program is a set of ten 30-minute Vinyasa Flow classes from different teachers so that you can get to try out a mix of approaches to Vinyasa yoga.
+You can find some more suggestions for programs at the bottom of this page.